chocolatey/docs/input/en-us/chocolatey-gui/setup/installation.md

 ---
 Order: 10
-xref: install-gui
+xref: gui-installation
-Title: Install Chocolatey GUI
+Title: Installation
 Description: Instructions on how to install Chocolatey GUI
+RedirectFrom:
-RedirectFrom: en-us/chocolatey-gui/setup/installation/chocolateygui
+  - en-us/chocolatey-gui/setup/installation/chocolateygui
+  - en-us/chocolatey-gui/setup/installation/chocolatey-gui
 ---

 The easiest way to install Chocolatey GUI is to use Chocolatey.
 Use the